Vexvain/Discord-Collection/Collection/247Account/README.md

-# 247Account
-A simple code that runs your Discord account 24/7
+This will run your Discord account 24/7 for whatever purpose you desire

-## Installation
+## Install
 NpmJS:
 ```
 npm i discord.js-selfbot